 - Down payment or deposit.

-Make sure the specific terms of the lease are carefully spelled out and always talk to a professional if in doubt.
+Make sure the specific terms of the lease are carefully spelt out and always talk to a professional if in doubt.